kalkidanp/azure-cloud-engineer-journey/README.md

 ## 🎯 Goal

-To build strong cloud engineering skills and transition into a professional Azure Cloud Engineer role.
+To become a skilled Azure Cloud Engineer by building real-world cloud architectures, mastering Infrastructure as Code, and developing strong system design thinking.
 ---

 ## 🚀 Highlights